hyperstack-org/hyperstack/README.md

 end
 ```

-Before the class `execute` method is called an instance of the class is created to hold the current parameter values, dispatcher, etc.  If the class `execute` method accepts a parameter, this object will be sent in, and can be used.
+Before the class `execute` method is called an instance of the operation is created to hold the current parameter values, dispatcher, etc.  If the class `execute` method accepts a parameter, this object will be sent in, and can be used.

 ```ruby
 class Interesting < HyperOperation